What is a paramedic?

 Why does Weber require 8 credits of Anatomy and Physiology (A&P)?

 In 1999, the National Standard Paramedic Curriculum moved to an assessment based management model for paramedic practice.
-By 2005, Weber recognized that our on-line, 4 credit, Anatomy and Physiology for Paramedic Practice (HTHS 1115) was no longer strong enough for this curriculum and/or the successful completion of the National Registry Paramedic Exam.
+By 2005, Weber recognized that our own on-line, 4 credit, Anatomy and Physiology for Paramedic Practice (HTHS 1115) was no longer strong enough for this curriculum and/or the successful completion of the National Registry Paramedic Exam.
 Weber as a degree granting institution also recognized HTHS 1115 did not articulate well into the AAS degree, or as a prerequisite in the additional pursuit of an Allied Health or Nursing degree.
-In 2010, the National EMS Education Standards were released with the paramedic expected to possess a "complex depth and comprehensive breadth of knowledge of the anatomy and physiology of human systems."
-Weber strongly believes the 8 credits of "matched set" A&P is a significant component to the fact that 96% of our graduates pass the National Registry Paramedic Exam on the first attempt with the minimum amount of questions.
+Then, in 2010, the National EMS Education Standards were released with the paramedic expected to possess a "complex depth and comprehensive breadth of knowledge of the anatomy and physiology of human systems."
+Weber strongly believes the 8 credits of "matched set" A&P is a significant component to the fact that 97% of our graduates pass the National Registry Paramedic Exam on the first attempt with the minimum amount of questions.
 Students with non-conforming or "mismatched" A&P from other schools may competency test ("test out") of HTHS 1110/1111 by calling 801-626-6505.

 Is there a selection process?